-His remarkable good looks helped to make him a star and leading man when he began in movies at the age of twenty-two and he made about fifty films during his career in a variety of genres.
+His remarkable good looks helped to make him a star and leading man when he began in movies at the age of twenty-two and he made about fifty films during his career, in a variety of genres as well as swashbucklers.
 He died tragically young from a heart attack at the age of forty-four.

 After two small and unconvincing film roles in the early 1930's in 'Tom Brown of Culver', and 'Flirtation Walk', Tyrone opted to go back to New York to gain more experience on the stage.
 He was cast by Katharine Cornell in 'Romeo and Juliet' and his striking good looks got him noticed by Hollywood scouts.
 He was offered a screen test and given a contract with Twentieth Century Fox in 1936.